-Daniel Edwin Morgans, Seaman, Mercantile Marine.
-Daniel was born in 1899, the son of Edward and Margaret Morgans, of 16, Market Street, Aberaeron, and served with the Mercantile Marine.
-He drowned at sea on 23 January 1918, but is not commemorated by the CWGC, so nothing further is yet known.
+Daniel Edwin Morgans, Ordinary Seaman, Mercantile Marine.
+Daniel was born in 1899, the son of Edward and Margaret Morgans, of 16, Market Street, Aberaeron.
+He served with the Mercantile Marine as a seaman aboard the London registered cargo steamer, SS Baykerran.
+He was just 17 years old when Baykerran was lost, presumed sunk, with all 41 hands whilst en-route from New York for St. Nazaire on 23 January 1918.
+It was not a war loss, so Daniel is not commemorated by the CWGC.

 Henry Loyn Pugh, Second Lieutenant, South Wales Borderers.
 Henry was born in 1888, the son of Thomas and Mary Pugh, of 7, Alban Square, Aberaeron.
 Educated at Llandovery prior to the war, Henry became a Councillor, and also a Scoutmaster at Aberaeron prior to his enlistment in the Inns of Court Regiment.
 He was commissioned into the 3rd Battalion, South Wales Borderers in October 1915.
 Henry was then attached to the 1st Battalion, South Wales Borderers, which was attached to 3 Brigade, 1st Division, and he arrived in France on 29 August 1916.
 The Division was on the Somme, and in early September 1916, were in support of the Gloucester's and Welsh Regiment in the fighting for High Wood.
 Henry was wounded on 9 September 1916, and evacuated to 36 Casualty Clearing Station at Heilly.
 Sadly he died of his wounds on 11 September 1916.
 He was 29 years old, and is buried at Heilly Station Cemetery, Mericourt-L'Abbe, France.